Last updated: 20 Mar 2021 | Reading time: 4 minutes | Watching time: 5 minutes

 MX and VLC are the two media players with vibrant video and audio tools.
-An Indian company is behind MX Player, while we all know VLC Media Player.
-How do both stand against each other in 2020?
+An Indian company is the owner of MX Player, while we all know VLC Media Player.
+How do both stand against each other in 2021?
 Let’s find out in VLC vs. MX Player comparison.

 Table of contents